juzcho/Machine_Learning_Trading_Bot/README.md

 #### **Answer**:

 * With this Logistic Regression model (our new model), it performed worst because just our accuracy score fell to 52% versus our baseline of 55%.
 This is with the use of our baseline data.
-Even our plot on Strategy returns did not do well instead it went down.
+Even our plot on Strategy returns did not do well instead it decreased.

 ![Classification Report - Baseline- Logistic Regression](./Results_images/new_model_logistic_regression/classification_baseline_logistic_regression.png)